jamset/publisher-pulsar/README.md

 $this->zmqPerformer->requestForActionPermission();
 $this->zmqPerformer->waitAllowingSubscriptionMessage();

-and when action will be done depeneds on

 ```

-and when action will be done depends on its result you can
+and when action will be done depends on its result you have to call method that push info to Pulsar with information

-$this->zmqPerformer->pushActionResultInfoWithoutPulsarCorrectionBehavior();

-that will not change Pulsar behaviour or you can set a sign of errors and set into resultDto when it occurs.
+about status of execution: does it have error that assume to slow down or pause Pulsar work or not.

 For example: